ugr-sail/sinergym/docs/source/pages/environments.rst

 The function in charge of reading those configuration files is ``parse_observation_action_space(space_file)`` in *sinergym/sinergym/utils/common.py*

+.. warning:: Note that the spaces defined here must be the same size as in variables.cfg.
+Except in the observation that we have to add the year, month, day and hour, since the environment is in charge of adding it once the simulator returns the information.

 .. note:: *Set up observation and action spaces in environment constructor dynamically could be upgrade in the future.
 Stay tuned for upcoming releases!*